 This means that users can retrieve the latest unique results by incorporating data creation dates into SDI queries.
 More importantly, it will help to manage duplicate data generated from sources using SDI query capabilities.

 If you want to see SDI in action, look at the video below.
 It gives a quick tutorial on what the program looks like and how it can help your organization.
+In this example, we see how Automotive OEMs can benefit from the new SDI updates.

 For more specific details on releases, review the up-to-date MindSphere public release notes.